LaGuardia Airport: Terminal B

-Terminal B serves many airlines, and it functions as a large hub for American Airlines.
+Terminal B serves airlines that are not Spirit and Delta, and it functions as a large hub for American Airlines.
 In 2017, work started on the first of two new concourses, which replaced the old A, B, C, and D concourses.
 The new terminal was designed by Hellmuth, Obata + Kassabaum.

 In 2020, the new Terminal B headhouse opened with a bridge connecting it to the completed Eastern Concourse.
 On January 27, 2022, a second bridge was completed, connecting Terminal B's headhouse to the Western Concourse.
 In 2022, the old Terminal B was demolished.

 On October 31, 2021, JetBlue moved to Terminal B (except for flights to Boston), as the airline wanted to make connections easier with American Airlines due to the "Northeast Alliance" between them.
 JetBlue's Boston flights moved to Terminal B on July 9, 2022.